rocky-linux/documentation/docs/guides/file_sharing/secure_ftp_server_vsftpd.md

 Organizational Unit Name (eg, section) []:
 ```

-The the next field needs filling in, but you can decide how you want it.
+The following field needs filling in, but you can decide how you want it.
 This is the common name of your server.
 Example: `webftp.domainname.ext`:

 ```
 Common Name (eg, your name or your server's hostname) []: